Tech-at-DU/React-Redux-Tetris-Tutorial/P12-Connect-Grid-Board/readme.md

 - Change the value used for y in this file to a number between 0 and 18.
 Change this line `const blockY = row - y` to something like: `const blockY = row - 10`
 - Change the initial state for y to something positive between 0 and 18 like 6 or 10.

-Try that, then change your code back before continuing.
-If you refresh you should see a random shape each time.
+Try that, if you refresh you should see a random shape each time.
+Change your code back before continuing.

 No visual changes quite yet, but make sure everything still loads correctly in the browser!
-Our Grid Board now **uses Redux/Flux to manage application state!** We also covered working with **systems that manage and merge complex arrays** in a lot more detail with the board, and have gotten _even more_ practice with **using functional programming methods like `map`!**
+Our Grid Board now **uses Redux to manage application state!** We also covered working with **systems that manage and merge complex arrays** in a lot more detail with the board, and have gotten _even more_ practice with **using functional programming methods like `map`!**

 # Now Commit